 You can receive today's payoff by logging onto Online Banking.
-On the “Accounts” tab, select “Balances”.
-Today's payoff amount will be listed next to your balance under your loan accounts.
-For additional payoff information, visit your closest branch or contact Member Services (M-F 8:30 am – 5:30 pm; Sat.
-8:30 am - 12:00 pm) at 800.482.0049.
+On the "Manage Accounts”, select the loan from the list, and select “Account Details.”.
+Today's payoff amount will be listed under your interest rate.
+For additional payoff information, please contact a loan expert through chat, text, or call us at 800.482.0049.
+(M-F 9:00 am – 5:00 pm; Sat.
+8:30 am - 12:00 pm)

 You can make extra payments to your loan at any time if your current monthly payment has been made.
 This can be done in a variety of ways: